-2015 Squid Ink Shiraz IWC GOLD/ CWSA DOUBLE GOLD ** MAX 6 PER ORDER
+2015 Squid Ink Shiraz IWC GOLD/ CWSA DOUBLE GOLD ** SOLD OUT

 Great intensity of dark fruits and red fruits fill the mouth followed by a mouth coating, full, rich vanilla sweetness.
 Tannins are fine and firm, but well integrated with a magnificent concentration and depth of flavour carried over the length of palate.